-I did not identify information for Mr. Connard regarding his use of bathrooms during his days outside of the barracks.
-Based on results from SHOWER vs 4 modeling using default values for model inputs, exposures at offices are substantially lower than residential (barracks) exposures and do not markedly contribute to overall exposures.
+Based on results from SHOWER v4 modeling using default values for model inputs, exposures related to the use of office bathrooms are substantially lower than barracks facilities exposures and do not markedly contribute to overall exposures.
 Results from a hypothetical example are shown in Table 5.
-I compare typical exposures (CTE) for a person living in a 30-person barracks using a communal facility versus working in an office building with nine other colleagues where the water concentration of PCE is 10 μg/L in both locations (see Appendix 3.4 for supporting information).
+I compare typical exposures (CTE) for a person living in a 30-person barracks using a communal facility with working in an office building with nine other colleagues where the water concentration of PCE is $10 \, \mu g/L$ in both locations (see Appendix 3.4 for supporting information).
 The exposure from the office setting is about 2.7% of the exposure from the barracks facilities.
-Therefore, in this Report, I focus on residential (barracks) exposures and do not estimate exposures from occupational settings (for example, the use of an office bathroom during the day).
+For this reason, I focus here on residential (barracks) exposures and do not estimate exposures from occupational settings (for example, the use of an office bathroom during the day).